danielrkeith-uts/board-game-statistics/README.md

 2. Run `CREATE DATABASE board_game_statistics_local OWNER bgs_admin_local;`

 Now run the backend API, and use Postman (or some other tool) to rebuild the schema using the API:
-1. Create a `POST` request to `http://localhost:8080/api/admin/db/rebuild-schema`
+1. Create a `POST` request to one of the following endpoints:
+    - `http://localhost:8080/api/admin/db/rebuild-schema` - builds the schema with empty tables
+    - `http://localhost:8080/api/admin/db/rebuild-with-sample-data` - builds the schema with sample data inserted into tables
+        - Note: all sample accounts are inserted with the same password: "test#123456"
 2. Include a header with key `ADMIN-AUTHENTICATION` and value `<BGS_ADMIN_PASSWORD>`
    * Replace `<BGS_ADMIN_PASSWORD>` with the corresponding environment variable